‘Friends’ Easter Eggs Are Popping Up All Over Google In Honor Of 25th Anniversary: Here’s How To Find Them

 Friends is getting Googled for its milestone birthday.
 In honor of the 25th anniversary of the NBC sitcom, Google has created seven Friends-inspired Easter eggs that will have fans reminiscing about some of the most memorable moments from the classic TV comedy.

-By searching the full names of the six Friends characters on Google, fans of the beloved sitcom will turn up coordinating clickable icons on the right-hand panel of the results page.
+By searching the full names of the six Friends characters on Google, fans of the beloved sitcom will find coordinating clickable icons on the right-hand panel of the results page.
 Some of the character searches come with sound effects, while others take you right to relevant searches, according to Entertainment Tonight.

 A search for Phoebe Buffay, the character played by Lisa Kudrow, brings up a guitar icon and audio of Kudrow performing the coffeehouse singer’s signature song, “Smelly Cat.”